thogiti/Fundraising-through-ICO-on-Ethereum/README.md

-# Practical fundraising for your business using Token Sale ICO (Initial Coin Offering)
+# Practical fundraising for your business using Token Sale ICO 首次代币发售 (Initial Coin Offering)

 This is a course created originally for the members of MIT FinTech members, SFA (Singapore FinTech Association) members.
 It will be open to all for learning.